4. Sedentary lifestyle –

 Risk factor control

-1. Hypertension – In the follow-up phase, blood pressure (BP) should be maintained below 130/80 mmHg.
+1. Hypertension – In the follow-up phase, blood pressure (BP) should be maintained below 130/80 mmHg as it reduces the risks of both haemorrhagic stroke and ischemic stroke.

 Less stringent targets may be appropriate for certain patients e.g. frail elderly.

-2. Hyperlipidaemia – maintain low density lipoprotein (LDL)-cholesterol < 1.8 mmol/L or 70mg/dL in patients with ischaemic stroke.
-For patients with haemorrhagic stroke, in the absence of other significant comorbidities, clinicians may use the
+2. Hyperlipidaemia – maintain low density lipoprotein (LDL)-cholesterol <1.8 mmol/L or 70 mg/dL in patients with ischaemic stroke.
+For patients with haemorrhagic stroke, careful consideration is needed as statins, while reducing the risk of ischemic stroke, may increase the risk of haemorrhagic stroke.
+In the absence of other significant comorbidities, clinicians may use the

 3. Diabetes mellitus – maintain HbA1c ≤ 7.0%.
 May be more or less stringent depending on patient characteristics.
 Refer to the